 A. Illinois TESOL-BE is a professional, non-profit organization for the strengthening, at all levels, of instruction and research in the teaching of English to speakers of other languages and in bilingual education through the promotion of scholarship, the dissemination of information, and advocacy, in cooperation with other groups and organizations having similar concerns.

-B. Illinois TESOL-BE respects and celebrates the home languages and cultures of its members and of all English language learners.
+B. Illinois TESOL-BE respects and celebrates the home languages and cultures of its members and of all English language learners and bilingual speakers.

-A. Membership in Illinois TESOL-BE shall be open to any individual who is concerned with teaching English to speakers of other languages, bilingual education, or other related fields.
+A. Membership in Illinois TESOL-BE shall be open to any individual who are involved with teaching English to speakers of other languages, bilingual education, or other related fields.

 C. A member shall be a member-in-good-standing upon application and payment of the dues of the organization, as established by the Executive Board.

 D. Members in good standing shall be entitled to participate in the activities of Illinois TESOL-BE, including votes of the general membership, attendance at all meetings of the Association, and membership in a Special Interest Group (Refer to Bylaws, Article I, for membership benefits).